zuixjs/zuixjs.org/source/pages/documentation/api/index.md

 ## [ZxQuery](helpers/ZxQuery) class

-*ZxQuery* is a class that implements a very lite subset of jQuery-like functionality.
+*ZxQuery* is a class that provides a few utility methods for manipulating the DOM.
-It can wrap elements of the DOM and provides useful methods for manipulating them.

 <!--